 Winner of the 2021 Richard Lewis-Jean Shanks Award, Patrick is an emerging British-Irish baritone.
-He is currently in his last year on the Opera course at the Royal Academy of Music, where he is supported by The Countess of Munster Trust, the Josephine Baker Trust, the John Baker Award for Opera, and D'Oyly Carte Memorial/Fordyce Awards, and is a member of the Song Circle.
+He is currently a Jerwood Young Artist at Glyndebourne Festival Opera and in his last year on the Opera course at the Royal Academy of Music.
+He is supported by The Countess of Munster Trust, the Josephine Baker Trust, the John Baker Award for Opera, and D'Oyly Carte Memorial/Fordyce Awards, and is a member of the Song Circle.
 He is a Help Musicians Sybil Tutton Award holder for 2021-2022, and an Opera Prelude Young Artist.
 Before Royal Academy Opera, he studied at the Guildhall School of Music and Drama and the University of Oxford.
 His principal study teachers have included Mark Wildman, Robert Dean, Jonathan Lemalu, Alexander Ashworth, Glenville Hargreaves, Giles Underwood, and Andrew Kidd.
 He has been delighted to participate in masterclasses with Sir Thomas Allen, Brindley Sherratt, Christopher Purves, Kamal Khan, Dame Emma Kirkby, Richard Burkhard, David Stout, Jonathon Swinard, Stephen Langridge, Katie Mitchell, and Jane Glover.
 He is also grateful to have had coachings from baritones Etienne Dupuis and Yuriy Yurchuk.
 His Principal Study Coach is Jonathan Papp.

-At RAO, Patrick has recently performed the title role in Gianni Schicchi, Aeneas in Dido and Aeneas and Guglielmo in Così fan tutte, taking on the latter at short notice.
+At RAO, Patrick has recently performed the title role in Gianni Schicchi, Musiklehrer in the Prologue to Strauss' Ariade auf Naxos, Aeneas in Dido and Aeneas and Guglielmo in Così fan tutte, taking on the latter at short notice.
 Similarly, he also stepped in for the role of Demetrius in A Midsummer Night's Dream in his first term following a drop-out caused by Covid-19.
 Patrick's recent performances include Don Parmenione in Rossini's L'occasione fa il ladro for British Youth Opera at Opera Holland Park, the Pavarotti Prize at RAM in which he took the 2nd Prize, the BBC Singers semi-chorus for Prisoner of the State with the BBC Symphony Orchestra at the Barbican, and the semi-chorus for Romeo et Juliette with Michael Tilson Thomas and the LSO.
-He looks forward to performing the Musiklehrer in the Prologue to Strauss' Ariade auf Naxos with RAO in March, alongside Minstrel/Executioner in the premiere of Waley-Cohen's WITCH.

 Before London, Patrick spent four years at the University of Oxford, completing a Bachelors degree in Music and a Masters in Composition, his second study, which he passed with distinction.
 For examples of his work, please see the Composition page.
 He began a doctorate in the discipline at New College, Oxford, before being advised by industry professionals that the time was right to focus on his singing.
 He remains active as a composer in his spare time and has hopes of resuming his DPhil at some point in the future.